About Israel Brief

 How Israel Brief Works

 Israel Brief is a layered publication.
-Each product serves a different analytical function — together forming a continuous intelligence file.
+Each product serves a different analytical function.

 The Daily Brief